uccser/cs-field-guide/docs/source/developer/website_design.rst

 - We use Bootstrap 4 for the underlying framework for responsive design.
 - We use SCSS for style sheets where possible.
 - We wrap translatable strings in `{% trans %}` or `{% blocktrans %}` tags.
+- When interactives are viewed in whole page mode they should be centered.

 Setting Custom Converter Templates
 ==============================================================================